 - The security of you, your staff and your patrons

 - How you run your business

 - The security of your building, contents and outside space

 - Register online for your Self-Assessment, which comes with a one-year Licensing SAVI licence

 - Make payment using our online payment system.
-The fee payable is determined by the Licensing Act 2003 Premises Licence Ratable Value Fee Bands A to E. All fees are plus VAT and a VAT invoice will be generated at the point of sale
+The fee payable is £100 for 12 months access and Accreditation for a single site.
+All fees are plus VAT at the standard rate